-6.18 The director of human resources will consult with the directors of practice and quality (PQ) and the relevant audit/line director(s) to determine whether the business relations will impact on the individual's independence.
+6.18 The Chief People Officer will consult with the Ethics Director and the relevant audit/line director(s) to determine whether the business relations will impact on the individual's independence.
 Courses of action may include terminating the business relationship or implementing suitable safeguarding arrangements, as appropriate.

 6.19 No restriction is placed on paid part-time employment or other paid activities outside official hours unless these give rise to a conflict of interest with the NAO's work or bring discredit upon the NAO.
-However, anyone proposing to undertake outside employment should obtain the consent of the director of human resources if:
+However, any outside employment or other paid activities should be declared on the code of conduct.
+Additionally, anyone proposing to undertake outside employment should obtain the consent of the Chief People Officer if:

-- a it is employment or activity as an auditor, accountant or bookkeeper; - b it involves the use of official information acquired in the course of official duties; - c it is employment, or activity, for anybody to which the NAO may award business or contracts; or - d the working hours of the proposed employment, when aggregated with the working hours of NAO employment, are likely to exceed 48 hours per week.

-6.20 Individuals are personally responsible for any payments due to HM Revenue & Customs as a result of private occupations.
+- a it is employment or activity as an auditor, accountant or bookkeeper; - b it involves the use of official information acquired in the course of official duties or could be perceived as such; - c it is employment, or activity, for anybody to which the NAO may award business or contracts; or - d the working hours of the proposed employment, when aggregated with the working hours of NAO employment, are likely to exceed 48 hours per week. - 6.20 Individuals are personally responsible for any payments due to HM Revenue & Customs as a result of private occupations.